nishantjr/fuzzing-with-k/project-proposal.md

 Test case generation tools need to be aware of the semantics of the tools they are targeting in order to generate programs the exercise "deep" paths.
 However, their development is expensive.
 Thus, most test case generation tools are either language-agnostic or semantics-aware but not both.
-The semantics-first approach to language development gives us hope for solving this problem.
+We intend to use a semantics-first approach to tackle the problem.
+The approach makes test case generation parametric over the formal semantics of the language.
+We intend to use the K Framework as the basis of our work.
+K provides an environment for defining programming languages semantics and deriving tools from them.
+Currently, K does not support test case generation.
+Our work will focus on adding a test case generator to K and evaluating it with existing K definitions of languages like the EVM and JavaScript.

 Motivation
 ----------